Olympic champion Semenya loses appeal over testosterone rules

-CAPE TOWN (Reuters) - Olympic 800-metres champion Caster Semenya on Wednesday lost her appeal against rules that mean middle distance female athletes with a high natural level of testosterone must take medication to reduce it.
+CAPE TOWN (Reuters) - Olympic 800-meters champion Caster Semenya on Wednesday lost her appeal against rules that mean middle distance female athletes with high natural levels of testosterone must take medication to reduce it.

 The Court of Arbitration for Sport (CAS) ruled the regulations were necessary for athletes with differences in sexual development (DSDs) to ensure fair competition.

-But the court also voiced concern about how the new rules, which cover events ranging from 400-metres to a mile, would be implemented by the International Association of Athletics Federations (IAAF), the sport’s governing body.
+But it also voiced concern about how the new rules, which cover events ranging from 400-meters to a mile, would be implemented by the International Association of Athletics Federations (IAAF), the sport’s governing body.

-Testosterone increases muscle mass, strength and hemoglobin, which affects endurance.
-Some competitors have said women with higher levels of the hormone have an unfair advantage.

 Semenya has said she does not wish to take medication to change who she is and how she was born, and wants to compete naturally.